-Pulmonary sclerosing haemangioma (PSH) (also known as a pneumocytoma of the lung) is a rare benign neoplasm of the lung.
+Pulmonary sclerosing haemangiomas (PSH), also known as pneumocytomas of the lung, are rare benign neoplasms of the lung.

 Most patients are asymptomatic.
 Symptoms if present will include haemoptysis, cough, chest pain, dyspnea, and pleurisy.

 It is a rare benign tumor which is microscopically characterized by four main histological components (solid, papillary, sclerotic, and haemangiomatous) in varying proportions.
 A thin fibrous pseudocapsule separates it from the adjacent compressed lung parenchyma.

 There can be significant size variability where the lesions range from under 1 cm to ~8 cm in diameter, although most are < 3.5 cm.